jcaffey/dotfiles/vim-tricks/vim-tricks.md

 Split a line with: `f ` to get to whitespace, `ciw` kill whitespace, `return` left side |  right side

-TODO: need a section on :h, :b, :ls, etc...

 # Plugins that make you unstoppable
 * EasyMotion - This is, by far, the coolest and fastest way to navigate around the text in your window.
 It's a bit difficult to explain what easy motion does and why it's so powerful, so just look at this: